Daniff dog — Great Dane and Mastiff mix

 About the Daniff

-The Daniff is a very large mixed breed dogs known for its outgoing nature and highly intelligent mind.
-Better suited to homes with space, the Daniff is best matched with experienced owners.
+The Daniff is a cross between the Great Dane and Mastiff.
+The Daniff is a very large mixed breed dog known for being deeply loving with its family and friendly once acquainted.
+With a highly intelligent mind, better suited to homes with outdoor space, the Daniff is best matched with experienced owners.
 Typically standing 27 to 33 inches and weighing 115 to 190 pounds, this breed has a life expectancy of 8 to 12 years, making it a devoted companion for the right family.

 Originally classified within the Mixed Breed Dogs group, the Daniff brings a distinct combination of traits that sets it apart.
 The Daniff has a moderate energy level that suits an active household without being overwhelming.
 Deeply affectionate, the Daniff loves being close to its people and forms strong bonds with every member of the household.